manaakiwhenua/agent_template/README.md

 #### Neighbour rule

-The modal land use is the most common land use among the 8 patches surrounding a farmer.
-This ranking does not include the farmers own current land use.
-If the farmer is near a world edge then fewer than 8 neighbours are present.
+The neighbours of a farmer are other farmers within `maximum-neighbour-distance`, in grid. units If the farmer is near the world edge or some "missing" category patches then fewer  neighbours are present.
+The modal land use is the most common among neighbours, and does not consider the farmers own current land use.
+The following tables describes what will happen for given combinations of the model and farmer state.
+For all other combinations, nothing happens.

 | Behaviour | Current land use    | Modal land use | Action                 |
 |-----------|---------------------|----------------|------------------------|